 Breast Reconstruction Recovery and Results

-Recovery and results from breast reconstruction will be dependant upon the particular technique utilized for your procedure, as well as your body’s natural healing processes.
+Recovery and results from breast reconstruction will be dependent upon the particular technique utilized for your procedure, as well as your body’s natural healing processes.
 You can typically expect some bruising, swelling, and tenderness to occur initially; however, an innovative analgesic called EXPAREL® can often be utilized to control discomfort during the first 48 hours after your procedure.